What You Pay

-Many people who qualify for MA-EPD may also qualify for MA with a spenddown, especially if they are employed, their monthly countable income is above 100% of the Federal Poverty Guidelines ($973) and their assets are below $3,000.
+Many people who qualify for MA-EPD may also qualify for disability-based MA with a spenddown, especially if they are employed, their monthly countable income is above 100% of the Federal Poverty Guidelines ($973) and their assets are below $3,000.

-MA-EPD and MA with a spenddown cover the exact same services, but MA-EPD will usually cost you a lot less.
+MA-EPD and disability-based MA with a spenddown cover the exact same services, but MA-EPD will usually cost you a lot less.
 With MA with a spenddown, you must pay medical expenses with your own money until all you are left with 75% of FPG ($729) each month for your other expenses.
 Compared with the amount you would have to “spend down,” MA-EPD’s monthly premium is usually a much smaller percentage of your income.

 For an estimate on what your MA-EPD premium or MA spenddown amount would be, use the MA-EPD Estimator.